milo123milo/loyalti/README.md

 # loyalti

 **Add backend data validators for routes
+**Add QRCODE button in Clients-Actions, enable downlaod png, make it like popup

 Root user is created on init, it cant be created od edited from UI or API. username: root, password: root